 CURE: Open your sinuses.
 Treat congestion and postnasal drip with saline spray, allergy treatments, extra fluids, or nasal steroids.
 Ishman suggests antibiotics for bacterial and chronic sinus infections.
 But, she says, sinus problems are caused by viruses not treated with antibiotics.
-If your child has bad breath and one runny nostril, have her doctor check to see if she stuffed an object up her nose.
+If your child has bad breath and one runny nostril, have their doctor check to see if they stuffed an object up their nose.

 CAUSE: Dry mouth.

 Dry mouth can foul your breath.
 Why?
 Saliva's job is to clean debris and bacteria from your mouth.
 If you don't make enough, many things could be to blame -- too much caffeine, a stuffy nose that turns you into a mouth-breather, medications like antihistamines, or even a fairly rare disease called Sjogren's syndrome, which dries up moist places all over your body.

 CURE: Drink water and make some spit.
 Stay hydrated so you your mouth's built-in cleaning system works.
 Chew sugar-free gum or suck sugar-free candies to help.
 Check with your doctor about medication for that stuffy nose or for artificial saliva products.

 CAUSE: Unhealthy mouth.
 Cavities and gum disease can create an awful stink.

 Cure: Oral hygiene.
 See your dentist at least every six months for a teeth cleaning and exam, Romo says.
 Brush, floss, and use a fluoride mouth rinse with the American Dental Association's seal.
 Rinses that have alcohol can dry your mouth.